Brooklyn Blades on Ice Directors: GraceAnn Demarest & Elizabeth Misson

 Chris has been involved in figure skating for more than 25 years.
 He has been teaching both private lessons and group lessons for 18 years.

-As a competitive skater, Chris has completed both his Gold (Senior) Moves In The Field test, as well as his Gold (Senior) Freeskate test and Novice Free Dance test.
+Chris is a USFS triple gold medalist, having completed his Senior (Gold) Moves, Senior (Gold) Free Skate and Senior (Gold) Ice Dance tests.
+He has also completed his Novice Free Dance test.
 Chris competed in the Regional, Sectional, and National Collegiate levels in the Senior Men’s division, and both Regionally and Sectionally as a competitive ice dancer.
-Chris is an active member of the Professional Skater’s Association, and dad to sons Colin and Noah and daughter Natalie.

-Cheryl has been teaching both group and private lessons for 18years.
-This is her 15th year teaching with Brooklyn Blades on Ice.
+Cheryl has been teaching both group and private lessons for 20 years, and has been with Brooklyn Blades on Ice for more than 15 years.
 As a skater, Cheryl has accomplished her Intermediate Moves in the Field, Pre-Juvenile Freeskating and Prelimiary Dance tests.
 Cheryl still enjoys skating for fun and wishes to take more skating tests in the future.